MADHATdm/MADHAT/README.md

 ### Dark Matter Mass and Integrated Photon Spectrum

-The input file model.in should have the following format:
+The input file model.in must be located in the `Input` directory, and should have the following format:
 ```<pre>
 ############################################################
 # MADHAT (Model-Agnostic Dark Halo Analysis Tool)